adgpta/NucleusAI/README.md

 ## Known issues:

-1. Error while installing PyQt5.
+1. Error while installing PyQt5 on a Mac.

    **To resolve:**